Isaac Paredes Player Props: Rays vs. Tigers

 Isaac Paredes At The Plate

-- Paredes leads Tampa Bay with 80 hits, batting .256 this season with 37 extra-base hits.
+- Paredes has 82 hits, which is tops among Tampa Bay hitters this season, while batting .259 with 38 extra-base hits.

-- Among qualified hitters, he ranks 74th in batting average, while his on-base percentage ranks 25th and he is 12th in slugging.
+- Among the qualifying hitters in baseball, he ranks 70th in batting average, 24th in on-base percentage, and 13th in slugging.

-- In 38.9% of his games this year, Paredes has had at least one RBI.
-He's picked up more than one in 10.5% and driven in three or more of his team's runs in seven contests.
+- Paredes has an RBI in 38 of 96 games this year, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in seven contests.

+- He has scored in 38 of 96 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.